How To Set Up Utilities For The First Time in Japan

 Phone number

-Many major utility companies have an online application that you can use.
+Many major utility companies have an online application that you can use to get your utilities switched on.

-Overall, you should register for essential utilities in Japan before moving into your new home or apartment to avoid getting stuck without access to these utilities.
+Note: We recommend registering for essential utilities in Japan before moving into your new home or apartment to avoid getting stuck without access to water, gas, or electricity.

 How to find your utility providers

-You can search for your providers by typing [location市 or 区] 電気・ガス・水道 into Google Search.
+Alternatively, you can search for available providers by typing [location] 電気・ガス・水道 into Google Search.

 How to set up utilities for the first time as a foreigner

-Many major utility providers have an English application for you to fill out to start using their service.
+If you're setting up utilities in Japan as a foreigner, some (not all) utility providers will have an English application for you to fill out to start using their service.

 How to set up electricity in Japan

-Setting up electricity in Japan is relatively easy.
-You can apply for your electricity either by calling or by applying online.
+You can set up electricity in Japan by calling or applying online.

-Depending on where you live, you can combine your electricity and gas utilities under one bill.
-Not only that, but you also get a slight discount on the overall amount, and it's just easier to keep track of one invoice.
+Depending on where you live, you can combine your electricity and gas utilities under one bill, which may get you a slight discount on the overall amount, not to mention it'll be easier to keep track of one invoice for your utilities vs two.

-Depending on the property, a staff worker may come to use the breaker to turn on the electricity and check the meter.
+Depending on the property, a staff worker may come in person to turn on the electricity and check the meter.
 In other cases, you may be able to turn on your electricity yourself.

-Remember to pay your electric bill.
-Otherwise, there’ll be a late fee, and worst case, your electricity will be cut off.
+Note: Remember to pay your electric bill on time.
+Otherwise, there’ll be a late fee, and, worst case, your electricity will be cut off.

 Common electricity providers in Japan